Your Breasts and the Big ‘C’

 It is widely publicised that eating lots of veggies and moderate amounts of fruit is great for our health.
 Breast cancer is less common in countries where the typical diet is plant based and low in total fat.
 Boosting your immune system through a good diet will help keep your risk for breast cancer as low as possible.
 Filling up on fresh produce and limiting processed foods can also help you maintain a healthy weight.
 Staying within a healthy weight range can help protect you against increased oestrogen production.
 So load up your plates with lots of fresh produce.
 Your whole body will thank you.

 Smoking is linked to many diseases including increased risk of breast cancer.
 If you don’t smoke, fantastic…don’t start!
 Smoking is a habit that can be really hard to break but there is lots of help available.
 The Australian Governments ‘quit now’ website is a great place to start http://www.quitnow.gov.au/

 Breast Cancer Screening

 Breast screening, also known as a mammogram, is a low dose x-ray examination of your breasts.
 It can help to detect early signs of breast cancer.
 Breast screening is not recommended for women under 40 as younger women tend to have denser breast tissue making it harder for the screening to provide accurate results.
 In Australia women aged 40 and over are entitled to a free mammogram every two years.
 Further information about breast screening can be found on the Breast Cancer Network Australia website https://www.bcna.org.au/breast-health-awareness/breast-cancer-screening/

-I hope this post prompts you to give a bit more thought to your breasts and what you can do to help them stay healthy and cancer free.
+I hope this post prompts you to give a bit more thought to your girls and what you can do to help them stay healthy and cancer free.